 Board Allocation Notices

-In accordance with 702 KAR 3:246, the Board shall provide each council with both a tentative and a final allocation for school staffing for the next fiscal year.
+In accordance with 702 KAR 3:246, the Board shall provide each council with both a tentative and a final/updated allocation for school staffing for the next fiscal year.
 The notifications shall include the Board-approved guidelines used in determining the allocations and the formulas utilized in calculating numbers of positions.
 Allocations, at a minimum, shall budget funds sufficient for the council to meet the following staffing needs of the school:

 Certified Staff: